Methi Matar Malai Recipe

 Green cardamoms and cinnamon added to hot oil.

-Add the onion-tomato paste to the pan and fry for 3- 4 minutes on medium heat.
-Keep stirring while frying.
+Step 6: Add the onion-tomato paste to the pan and cook for 3- 4 minutes, stirring frequently.

 Onion tomato paste added to the pan.